 Animal agriculture is a major contributor to climate change, especially due to the high greenhouse gas potentials of methane and nitrous oxide, the clearing of forests, and the opportunity costs of unused carbon sinks.
 Depending on the calculation method, the share is 18% (, p.271), 28% (, , p.44) and 51% (, p.11).
 A direct comparison of greenhouse gas emissions from fossil fuels and greenhouse gas emissions and carbon opportunity costs from livestock farming illustrates the climate impact of agriculture with livestock.

 The production of one unit of protein from beef emits 125 times more greenhouse gas equivalents than the production of an equivalent unit from peas.
 For pork, the ratio is 19:1, for poultry 14:1, for cheese 28: 1, for eggs 11:1, for fish (farmed) 15:1 and for crustaceans (farmed) 45:1.
-Cow's milk produces 3 times more greenhouse gas equivalents than soy milk .
+For cow's milk, 3 times more greenhouse gas equivalents are produced than for soy milk .

 (1.2.2) Acidifying gases